wp-plugins/ninja-notes/readme.txt

 == Installation ==

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

+== Changelog ==
+1.0.4 Bug Fix to get Icons working (Thanks DemonPengu for spotting it) 1.0.3 Added notes to Page/Post Edit page